 As a chocolate lover, you already know that chocolate comes from the cocoa bean.
 Perhaps you’ve read our guide to cocoa plants and you know all about the ideal climate, different cocoa varieties and the fascinating non-edible uses of cocoa beans.
 But do you really know how that reddish-yellow fruit dangling from a tree in some tropical country turns into the delicious bar of chocolate you’ve got stashed in your cupboard?

-At Hotel Chocolat, we directly grow some of our beans ourselves on our St Lucia plantation, so we know the intricacies of every step of how chocolate is made, from bean to bar – or, as we like to put it – from roots to wrapper.
+At Hotel Chocolat, we directly grow some of our beans ourselves on our St Lucia farm, so we know the intricacies of every step of how chocolate is made, from bean to bar – or, as we like to put it – from roots to wrapper.
 In this blog, we explain each step of the chocolate making process, and how it affects the end flavour of the chocolate you eat.

 - Shell Removal